Midoriii/EPL-prediction/README.md

 # EPL-prediction
-School project about predicting football results using machine learning
+School project about predicting EPL football results using machine learning.

 # About

-# Data Preparation

-# Classical Models

-## Grid Search

-## Ablation Testing

-# RNNs

-# Closing thoughts
+My first efforts with Pandas and traditional Sklearn ML models.
+The goal was to reach a respectable prediction accuracy and examine the performance and usefulness of different features, mainly the attributes concerning team's recent form.

+For complete documentation with results please check *Dokumentace.pdf* file.